The following is what client schools are saying…

 “What Bill and Simon told us was relevant and accomplished my vision for the day.
 Part of that vision was to take some specific topics and lay the foundation – almost an educational philosophy – that we could move forward with as a school together.”

 Manheim Christian Day School, PA

 Jennifer Knecht, Head of School

-When asked whether the Head understood her path better than before, she said “Yes, absolutely, and the Board does too.”
-Their meeting are more effective – now Board meetings are 1-1/2 hours long, not 3 hours.
+When asked whether the Head understood her path better than before, she said, “Yes, absolutely, and the Board does too.”
+Their meetings are more effective – now Board meetings are 1-1/2 hours long, not 3 hours.
 “That is huge.”

 West Michigan Christian Schools Collaborative, MI